 10 tips for winter safety in your office parking lot

 As extreme winter conditions continue in many parts of the country, remember to have your office parking lot maintained for the safety of your employees and patients.
-Here are some tips for promoting safety in your office parking lot this winter and being better prepared for future winters: Clear the parking lot of snow and ice regularly to improve traction and reduce the … [Read more...] about 10 tips for winter safety in your office parking lot
+Here are some tips for promoting safety in your office parking lot this winter and being better prepared for future winters: Clear the parking lot of snow and ice regularly to improve traction and reduce … [Read more...] about 10 tips for winter safety in your office parking lot

 Are there guns in your workplace?